maseDevelop/Centra-DEX-Backend/README.md

 This repository represents the off-chain component of the exchange system.

-RunScript.js is a file containing an example trade and is used for testing without a frontend, (given .env is populated with truffle accounts and the correct contract address)
+RunScript.js is a file containing an example trade.